odinuv/web/en/apv/articles/programming/index.md

 Similarly you can write `true and false`.
 The `and` is a binary boolean operator, `true` and `false` are its operands.
 The result is `false`.
 The `not` operator is **unary** which means that it has only one operand.
 For example the expression `not true`, negates the value `true` and results `false`.
 This is sort of logical, isn't it?
 That's why it's called boolean logic :).
-In PHP, the not operator is written using exclamation mark `!`:
+In PHP, the not operator is written using the exclamation mark `!`:

 Some examples:
 {% highlight php %}